 The Site Visit Process

 The Commission on Dental Accreditation evaluates the educational quality of dental and dental-related programs in the United States.
 All 50 states plus Puerto Rico and the District of Columbia recognize the Commission's authority to accredit dental and dental-related education programs in the dental and dental-related disciplines.
-Most recently in 2006, the U.S. Department of Education reaffirmed the Commission's scope "for the accreditation of predoctoral dental education programs (leading to the DDS or DMD degree), advanced dental education programs, and allied dental education programs that are fully operational or have attained "accreditation eligible" status, and for accreditation of its programs offered via distance education."
+Most recently in 2013, the U.S. Department of Education reaffirmed the Commission's scope "for the accreditation of predoctoral dental education programs (leading to the D.D.S. or D.M.D. degree), advanced dental education programs, and allied dental education programs that are fully operational or have attained "Initial Accreditation" status, including programs offered via distance education.”

 The Commission on Dental Accreditation has developed Accreditation Standards for each of the disciplines within its purview.
 The standards, which are the basis for accreditation actions, are reviewed periodically and revised as necessary.
 The Commission's accreditation standards have been stated, purposefully, in terms which allow flexibility, innovation and experimentation.
 Regardless of the method(s) used to provide instruction (traditional or distance education), the Commission expects that each accredited program will comply with the spirit as well as the letter of the accreditation standards.